-- 1.4 Overall, it is concluded that the Proposed Village will reinforce the prominent and distinctive character of the Site.
+- 1.4 Overall, it is concluded that the Proposed Village will reinforce the distinctive character of the landmark Site and the planning framework recognition of the opportunities presented by 'windfall sites'.
 Retention of the Teachers' College buildings adjacent to the Donald Street frontage will provide a visual link to the Site's history and will continue to make a positive contribution to the neighbourhood's character and distinctive sense of place. - 1.5 The proposal will result in an increased scale and density of buildings on the Site.
-However, unlike the collection of Teachers' College buildings, the design of the various built elements will be residential in character.
+However, unlike the former collection of Teachers' College buildings, the design of the various new built elements will be residential in character.
 While referencing the former 'brutalist' style, the overall collection of buildings will appear more domestic in character.
 Extensive planting with a range of ornamental trees will further enhance this residential character.
 The extensive planting will also mitigate the loss of some vegetation.
 The typology of apartment buildings will differ from the surrounding predominant pattern of stand-alone dwellings.
-However, the location, scale and design of the buildings has been designed to respect the residential interfaces and to create a domestic character that is compatible with the surrounding neighbourhood character.
-Overall, the Proposed Village will result in positive effects on the landscape character of the neighbourhood.
+However, the location, scale and design of the buildings, including various design amendments made since the application was lodged, has been carefully considered and designed to respect the residential interfaces and to create a domestic character that is compatible with the surrounding neighbourhood character.